The Department of Human Services' Division of Child Support Services helps you collect or pay child support.

-Both parents have the right to ask DCSS to review a child support order three years after the order becomes effective, unless either parent can show substantial change in circumstances for orders less than three years old.
+Both parents have the right to ask DCSS to review a child support order 3 years after the order becomes effective, unless either parent can show substantial change in circumstances for orders less than 3 years old.
 The request must be made in writing to the child support office handling your case.

 What happens when the non-custodial parent doesn't pay?